 (b 1980, South Africa) is a multidisciplinary dance artist working within the genres of site - specific performance, digital & tech - based art, choreography for the stage, and dance film.
 Her works are experiential, experimental, and often have interdisciplinary approaches at their core.

-Coetzer’s research on the use of new technologies and media applications as presentation tools, is ongoing.
-A focus on developing new audiences for dance, by connecting the form to the world outside the theatre, informs this exploration of new modes to develop work that is forward - looking and truly contemporary.
+Her research on the use of new technologies and media applications as presentation tools, is ongoing.
+A focus on developing new audiences for dance, by connecting the form to the world outside the theatre, informs this exploration of placing dance in surprising juxtaposition with everyday life, both real and virtual.

-Awards include Best Film Award at Under The Dome Festival; Top Three Jury Film Award at Danceador Videodance Fest (USA); Best Choreography Award at PANSA 48 hr Festival; Best Choreography Nomination at Cape Town Fringe Festival; and Best Contribution to Public Art Nomination from the Department of Cultural Affairs and Sport.
+Awards include Best Film Award at Under The Dome Festival; and Top Three Jury Film Award at Danceador Videodance Fest (USA).

 Coetzer obtained a B. Tech Degree in Dance, with Movement Composition as major from the Pretoria Technikon, and is currently living and working in Cape Town.

-She is founder and artistic director of Darkroom Contemporary Dance Theatre, a project-based dance theatre company formed as a vehicle to reimagine dance through its innovative approach to staging and presenting performance works.
-Coetzer is a guest lecturer at the University Of Cape Town’s Centre for Theatre Dance and Performance Studies, and teaches as part of the contemporary dance faculty at the Cape Academy of Performing Arts.
+She is founding artistic director of Darkroom Contemporary Dance Theatre, a project-based dance theatre company formed as a vehicle to reimagine dance through its innovative approach to staging and presenting performance works.
+Coetzer is a guest lecturer at the University Of Cape Town’s Centre for Theatre Dance and Performance Studies.